 Congressional Action.
-Likely at issue for the 108th Congress will be the terms and conditions of any provisions designed to reauthorize and amend the MMPA to address the concerns of various interest groups.
+At issue for the 108th Congress are the terms and conditions of provisions designed to reauthorize and amend the MMPA to address the concerns of various interest groups.
 On July 16, 2003, the Senate Commerce Subcommittee on Oceans, Fisheries, and Coast Guard held a hearing on MMPA reauthorization issues.
 H.R.
-2693 would amend and reauthorize the MMPA through FY2008; the House Resources' Subcommittee on Fisheries Conservation, Wildlife, and Oceans held a hearing on this measure on July 24, 2003.
+2693 would amend and reauthorize the MMPA through FY2008.
+The House Resources Subcommittee on Fisheries Conservation, Wildlife, and Oceans held a hearing on this bill on July 24, 2003, and marked up this bill on September 25, 2003.
 H.R.
 2142 would amend the MMPA to repeal the goal for reducing the incidental mortality and serious injury of marine mammals in commercial fishing operations to zero and to modify the goal of take reduction plans for reducing such takings.
+On August 19, 2003, the House Resources Subcommittee on Fisheries Conservation, Wildlife, and Oceans held an oversight field hearing in San Diego, California, on the increasing frequency of interactions between marine mammals and humans.
 For additional information on potential reauthorization issues in the 108th Congress, see CRS Report RL30120, Marine Mammal Protection Act: Reauthorization Issues for the 107th Congress.